fero23/bytevec/README.md

 as long as the size requirements are the same.
 This way, slice data can be assigned to a `Vec` instance for example, as long as they share the same type of the underlying elements.

+The `ByteDecodable` trait also provides the `decode_max` method, which like `decode`, it accepts the byte buffer to deserialize, but additionally, this method also accepts a `limit` argument.
+This parameter is compared to the length of the `u8` buffer and if the buffer length is greater than it, it will return a `BadSizeDecodeError`, otherwise it will return the result of `decode` on the byte buffer.

 ###Example: Serialization and deserialization of a slice